dxgx/TiCh/README.md

 * `--cfgfile` defaults to `./tich.cfg`
 * `--in` and `--out` default to `./tiapp.xml`

-## No config.json change
+## Disable any global theme rewrite in config.json

 You can use `--noalloy` to disable changing config.json file.
-Useful when you want to use PROD and DEV versions of same app, but different config
+Useful when you want to use PROD and DEV versions of same app, but use slightly different configs for them

 ##DefaultIcon.png Consideration